DOSING & MONITORING

 Multiple Dosing Options for Flexibility

-Multiple dosing options allow you to adjust therapy for each patient’s unique needs.1
+Multiple dosing options allow you to adjust therapy for each patient’s unique needs during titration and maintenance1

 ISTURISA pill box ISTURISA pill box ISTURISA pill box